BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

   1. **Define the blueprint JSON** file for your mod's settings and **place it alongside your mod's `meta.lsx`** file.
   2. Replace your mod's logic for reading/writing settings with calls to the MCM API, using settings' IDs as defined in the blueprint.

+Anything else is a matter of updating objects (if you're storing values in tables, for example), adding custom UI (very situational) and creating hotkeys (MCM 1.18+)

 > It's **extremely recommended to define BG3MCM as a dependency in your `meta.lsx` file**.
 This allows mod managers to ***ensure*** that MCM is loaded ***before** your own mod* - eliminating the need to instruct users to do so manually and avoiding incorrect reports/troubleshooting when they don't!
 See our [guide for adding dependencies](/Tutorials/General/Basic/adding-mod-dependencies).
 > • [Example for listing two dependencies in a meta.lsx file, one being BG3MCM](https://github.com/AtilioA/BG3-mod-uninstaller/blob/main/Mod%20Uninstaller/Mods/ModUninstaller/meta.lsx#L7-L24 'Mod Uninstaller with two dependencies, one being BG3MCM'); (Volition Cabinet is not required for MCM)